Is Wealthy Affiliate worth the money? Well…

 There is so much to say for getting decent training online, because you just don’t realise how much you can learn and how much this can benefit you – for the rest of your life.

-I’m personally a yearly member at WA and went yearly a couple of months after I joined.
+I am personally a yearly paying member at WA and went on to a yearly membership a couple of months after I joined.

 A couple of months in, you can pretty much tell whether you want to be in it for the long haul or not and the yearly saving is so good, that it just makes sense to go with it.